rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 RsyncUI can be used in parallel with RsyncOSX.
 The catalog for storing configuration files is `$HOME/.rsyncosx/macserialnumber/`.
 RsyncUI and RsyncOSX do not share user settings, e.g, like enabling version 3.x of rsync, has to be set in both apps.

+## Navigation

+There are two ways for information and navigation within RsyncUI, either by sheets or by Navigation Stack.
+Default for new users is by sheets and Navigation Stack might be switch on in user settings.
+See more info about [NavigationStack](/post/navstack/).

 ## Aborting a task

 Please be aware it is an external task not controlled by RsyncUI, which executes the command line tool `rsync`.
 RsyncUI is monitoring the task for progress and termination.
 The user can at any time abort a task.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not, the apps might become unresponsive.